npatwari/pathLossTutorial/README.md

 ### Copy your data back to your local laptop

+(Work D)

 After the 3.run_cmd.sh is done, while still on the orchestrator window, do a `ls /local/data/` to see your data directory.
 Make a note of the directory name.
 If there is more than one, use the most recent.

 Back on a terminal window on your local laptop, run
 ```
-scp -r username@pcWWW.emulab.net:/local/data/<Data dir> /Users/neal/git/shout/data/
+scp -r username@pcWWW.emulab.net:/local/data/<Data dir> <local git directory for pathLossTutorial>
 ```
-where, again, change username, and change pcWWW to the orchestrator name; and change <Data dir> to the directory you saw when running the `ls /local/data/` command.
+where, again, change username, and change pcWWW to the orchestrator name; and change `<Data dir>` to the directory you saw when running the `ls /local/data/` command, and `<local git directory for pathLossTutorial>` to the folder on your local laptop where you're running the pathLossTutorial.

+Zip this local directory `data/` directory and share it with everyone on the team.

 ## Analyze the Data

+(All team members individually)

+In this step, you will load and run a Jupyter notebook.
+The file, `CheckShoutData.ipynb` is in this repo.
+It is also a Google Colab.